 📖Variations & Substitutions

-- Sausages: Add in any type of cooked sausages, such as Ukrainian sausage, Italian sausage or maple sausage) you like and make it a Sausage Pierogi casserole!
+- Sausages: Add in any type of cooked sausage, such as Ukrainian sausage, Italian sausage, or maple sausage) you like and make it a Sausage Pierogi casserole!

 - Onions - you can substitute green onions for white onion